China’s education ministry moves to curtail screen time for games to prevent myopia

 The first two of these have been stated before in other regulatory notices.
 Regulations continue to be strengthened around limiting the amount of time that minors can play online.
 In addition to nationwide measures taken in past years, in 2017 Tencent introduced restrictions for its hit game Honor of Kings.
 Players under 12 years old were limited to one hour of game time per day and players 13 to 17 were limited to two hours per day.

-Niko Partners said regulators have also explored an age ratings system, and there has been one in place with colors (green, red, etc), but it was not enforced.
+Niko Partners said regulators have also explored an age ratings system, and one was already in place with colors (green, red, etc), but it was not enforced.
 China does not have a ratings entity, such as the ESRB in North America or PEGI in Europe.
 According to the Ministry of Education, these recommendations would ensure that minors have access to healthy content and do not spend too long engrossed in games that can lead to addiction and eventually myopia.

 The third recommendation is new, and will possibly have the highest impact.
 It calls for a limit on the number of games to be approved by the SART for distribution across China.
 The detailed policy will likely not be released until the end of September or later, depending on SART finishes implementing its institutional restructuring, Niko Partners said.